• भारत सरकारGOVERNMENT OF INDIA

 2.10 CENTRAL AGENCY SECTION

-2. Government Advocates in the Central Agency Section are Advocates—on-Record of the Supreme Court.
-They appear before the Supreme Court in matters pertaining to the Union of India, NCT of Delhi, C&AG and Union Territories as per the Supreme Court Rules.
+The Government Advocates in the Central Agency Section require the qualification of Advocate on record of the Supreme Court.
+They act, plead and appear before the Supreme Court in matters pertaining to the Union of India, NCT of Delhi, C&AG and Union Territories as per the Supreme Court Rules.

 2.11 LAW COMMISSION OF INDIA